 There is no such thing as a national deadbeat dad list.
-While there are federal laws that address the topic of child support, there isn't a national database and the federal government does not get involved with enforcement.
-To recover overdue child support from a nonpaying father, you must notify the child support agency in your state.
-The agency then prosecutes the father to collect overdue and future child support on your child's behalf.
+While there are federal laws that address the topic of child support, there isn't a national database, and the federal government does not get involved with enforcement.
+To recover overdue child support from a nonpaying parent, you must notify the child support agency in your state.
+The agency then prosecutes the parent to collect overdue and future child support on your child's behalf.

 Federal Child Support Laws

-There are two federal child support laws that dictate what can and should be done with fathers who aren't paying child support.
+There are two federal child support laws that dictate what can and should be done with parents who aren't paying child support.

 The Child Support Recovery Act

 The Child Support Recovery Act of 1992 prescribes misdemeanor penalties for parents who fail to pay child support.
 For a court to levy these penalties, the parent must be required by a court order to pay child support, and there must be documented evidence of said parent's failure to pay.

 The Deadbeat Parents Punishment Act of 1998 prescribes felony punishments for nonpaying parents who cross state lines in an attempt to evade making child support payments.
 For prosecution, multiple state's law enforcement and child support agencies work together to locate and return the nonpaying parent to the state in which he or she owes child support.
 For prosecution, the nonpaying parent must owe more than $5,000, be able to pay the overdue support, have intentionally not made required payments and have crossed state lines to avoid making payments.